lightbend/cloudflow/release-notes/cloudflow-1.3.1.md

 - The Enterprise edition cannot be installed on K8s version 1.16 or higher due to a compatibility issue with the Lightbend Console.
 - The `kubectl cloudflow status` command does not report a correct rollup status for the entire application when it includes Flink streamlets; e.g. it reports `Pending` even though all individual streamlets are `Running`.
 This issue will not inpair successful deployment or running of Cloudflow applications.
 - Flink streamlets cannot currently be scaled down to 1.
-All other sizes are fine.

 **Cloudflow 1.3.1 was tested on the following Kubernetes distributions/versions:**